Avg: 4 from 214 votes

 To find the start of the route, descend the Cruise Gully.
 After the second rappel, continue following the base of the rock, down past the 4th class trough area that leads to the large unmistakable gash of Ament's chimney.
 Left of that, hundreds of feet up, lie the huge right-facing corner of Kachina Wings and the large left-facing corner of the Journey Home.
 Further left is the diagonal crack system of the Dylan Wall, and the more or less vertical cracks of the Cruise and Scenic Cruise.

 Only a couple of the belays are fixed and there are a LOT of different ways to pitch it out.
 What follows is suggested for those who will be at or near their limit on this climb.
-9 or 10 pitches is reasonable for a stronger team onsighting the route.
+9 or 10 pitches is reasonable for a stronger team onsighting the route, and I've noted common pitch combinations.

 P1.
 Ascend the arete left of the corner, then step in and climb easily for a full ropelength to an uncomfortable belay.